 What is recovery like after a tummy tuck?

 The recovery time after an abdominoplasty is usually one or two weeks.
 Most patients will experience bruising and swelling, and some temporary numbness may occur.
 You may find it difficult to stand up straight during the first week after surgery, as your body is adjusting.
-Discomfort and pain are to be expected in the first week after surgery, but this is normally controlled by pain medication prescribed by Dr. Gill.
+Discomfort and pain are to be expected in the first week after surgery, but this is normally controlled by pain medication prescribed by Dr. Ross.

 Tummy tuck patients wear an abdominal binder or support garment for about three weeks after the procedure.
 This will help to control swelling as the body heals.
-Dr. Gill encourages patients to walk every day during the first week after surgery to ease swelling and prevent blood clots.
+Dr. Ross encourages patients to walk every day during the first week after surgery to ease swelling and prevent blood clots.
 Most patients return to work schedule 10 days to two weeks after surgery.

 Am I a good candidate for tummy tuck surgery?

 Good candidates for this procedure are women or men in good overall health who wish to improve the appearance of their abdomen and have realistic expectations about treatment results.
 This surgery was developed to correct areas of the body that do not readily improve through exercise and diet.
 It is not a weight-loss alternative.

 Will a tummy tuck get rid of stretch marks?